Customer Charter 2023/24

 5. Community Activity

-5.1 The Club supports activity in both the local community and the wider football community through the activities of Shrewsbury Town in the Community and the Club itself.
+5.1 The Club supports activity in both the local community and the wider football community through the activities of Shrewsbury Town Foundation Trust and the Club itself.

 5.1.1 The Club seeks to promote close links between the Club and its community and to introduce young people, male and female, to football as players and spectators.